-Inspired by the human transitive inference and learning ability \cite{ref21}, we investigate a novel domain adaptation method: style-aware self-intermediate domain (SSID), where two seemingly un-overlapping domains can be linked through a series of intermediate auxiliary synthesis concepts.
-Specifically, the source and target domains are distinguished mainly by their image styles, such as lighting conditions, color saturation, hue, visual angle, background environment, etc. When the styles of the same class are quite different, incorrect feature alignment will occur and the discriminability of the target domain will also be sacrificed.
-Therefore, we consider generating labeled and style-rich auxiliary intermediate features to connect the source and target domains.
-Based on this, as in Fig.~\ref{fig_1}, the learning strategy of SSID is to randomly extract features from multiple domains as anchors, and compute their object and style features.
-And then the labeled auxiliary class-discriminative information is synthesized by randomly fusing the object and style features.
-Therefore, labeled and style-rich SSID can act as a bridge to implicitly transfer domain information from the source to the target domain.
-Moreover, we also introduce an external memory bank with six memory cells to store the specified features of the SSID and the source domain.
-The feature centers are calculated and stored through the labels of the source domain data to obtain sTable class features and class-wise style features.
-Based on the proposed memory bank, we further design novel intra- and inter-domain losses for SAFF to improve the class recognition ability and feature compatibility, respectively.
-We simulate the rich latent feature space of SSID through infinite sampling, deduce the upper bound loss function, and demonstrate the convergence of the proposed loss function.
+Drawing inspiration from human transitive inference and learning abilities~\cite{ref21}, we propose a novel domain adaptation approach: Style-aware Self-Intermediate Domain (SSID).
+This method links two seemingly unrelated domains through a series of intermediate auxiliary synthesis concepts.
+Specifically, the source and target domains are primarily distinguished by their image styles, including lighting conditions, color saturation, hue, visual angle, and background environment, etc. When the styles of the same class vary significantly, incorrect feature alignment can occur, compromising the discriminability of the target domain.
+To address this, we propose generating labeled and style-rich auxiliary intermediate features to bridge the source and target domains.
+In SSID, we randomly extract features from multiple domains as anchors, compute their object and style features, and synthesize labeled auxiliary class-discriminative information by randomly combining these features.
+This labeled and style-rich SSID serves as a bridge, implicitly transferring domain information from the source to the target domain, as illustrated in Fig.~\ref{fig_1}.
+Furthermore, we incorporate an external memory bank with six memory cells to store specific features of the SSID and the source domain.
+These feature centers are calculated and stored using labels from the source domain data to acquire stable class features and class-wise style features.
+Leveraging this memory bank, we devise novel intra- and inter-domain losses for SSID to enhance class recognition ability and feature compatibility, respectively.
+We simulate the expansive latent feature space of SSID through infinite sampling, derive the upper bound loss function, and demonstrate the convergence of our proposed approach.